AnxiousJester/AnxiousJester/README.md

 ♧ I may sound rude,my apologies. i'm working on it.

-{🌘} :: I love austin russo from dandys world.. ask me about my collection! roughly 60 russos are in my possession ♡
+{🌘} :: i'm Currently into my singing monsters the most right now.

 ♤ if you try to initate roleplay theres a 20% chance ill actually know what to say ^_^